Get a head start in fiber optics: invest in proper training

 Along with working with the weather, Weissmann said two things that stay constant on the job are “tools and impressions.”

 Working with tools “is a must” to ensure you can effectively do the technical aspects of the work, but you also equally need to be able to communicate well, with colleagues and customers.
-“You really are the face of your company when you're out working in the field.”

 This is yet another reason why getting multiple, informed sources of training can be so helpful, especially when it isn’t a traditional classroom setting.
 “If you want to learn in this industry, it’s not necessarily reading a book telling you the play by play.
 It’s different every day,” Weissmann added.